On the Multilinear Fractional Integral Operators with Correlation Kernels: Local integrability conditions and estimates

 where there exists one $\mu_J>0$ for some proper subset $J$ of $S\cup \{k+1\}$ in the class $\overline{\mathcal{F}}_m$, it is enough to show that

 The above inequality is obvious for $\theta_1-\theta_2\leq 0$.
-By sacling, we may assume $\theta_1-\theta_2=1$.
-In this setting, the argument is the same as in the proof of existence of solutions to the system $(V.2)$.
+By scaling, we may assume $\theta_1-\theta_2=1$.
+In this setting, the argument is the same as the proof of existence of solutions to the system $(V.2)$ and $(V.3)$.
 We omit the details here.